elrobotista/simplecmd/README.md

 	    {"pwmdc",   pwmdc_callback},

 	    /* Keep this element last always.
-	      Used to calculate table size!*/
+	      Used to find where table ends!*/
 	    CMD_TABLE_END,
 	};